-The overall ABSI effort aims to undertake a series of scientific approaches intended to aid in the development of an ecosystem-based oyster management and restoration plan for the Apalachicola Bay System.
-The plan is informed by science while involving representative stakeholders and the public in its creation, development and potential implementation by state and federal management agencies.
-Developing such a plan will help the state agencies responsible for marine resources improve the overall health and the rich biological diversity of the bay, including that of other ecologically and economically important species.
-Because oyster populations are declining in estuaries across the Florida panhandle, ABSI project leads have worked with scientific, non-profit and governmental entities working on similar issues throughout this region to develop a consistent oyster management framework.
+The overall ABSI effort aims to undertake a series of scientific approaches intended to aid in the development of an ecosystem-based oyster management and restoration plan (hereafter referred to as the Plan) for the Apalachicola Bay System.
+The Plan is informed by science while involving representative stakeholders and the public in its creation, development and potential implementation by state and federal management agencies.
+Developing such a plan will help the state agencies responsible for marine resources improve the overall health and the rich biological diversity of the bay, including ecologically and economically important species.
+Because oyster populations are declining in estuaries across the Florida panhandle, ABSI project leads have worked with scientific, non-profit and governmental entities working on similar issues throughout this region to develop consistent oyster management recommendations.

 The vitality of Apalachicola Bay is key to the socio-economic prosperity of Franklin County and the surrounding area.
-With the decline of oyster habitat and loss of harvestable oysters. widespread job loss and increased economic insecurity for many Franklin County residents whose livelihoods are tied to the Bay.
+The decline of oyster habitat and loss of harvestable oysters has resulted in loss of employment in the seafood industry and reduced economic security for many Franklin County residents whose livelihoods are tied to the Bay.